Skip to main content

 Do you want to leave something for your children but think you can’t afford it?
 Our Rhode Island inheritance lawyer can help you build a legacy in small, achievable steps.

 Whatever your inheritance needs or questions, McCarthy Law, LLC, can handle them.
-Please call us today for your consultation.
+Please call us today for your discovery call.

 How State Laws Shape The Inheritance Process